 3. Transfer your home or real estate into another person’s name.

-4. Pay off debt owed to relatives, friends, or business partners.
+4. Pay off a debt owed to relatives, friends, or business partners.

 5. Give your property away to someone or a business.